Gamemackerel/scratch-paper-mobile-app/README.md

 This is an expo app, start a development server with `npx expo start`

 ## TODO
-* Ensure cursor starts at the bottom

-* IOS:
-    * auto text scrolling when typing doesnt seem to work

 * Build and release on ios store and google store